oscarmoore1/Bubble.io/README.md

 # Bubble.io

-The motivation for this project comes from an asisgnment for INFO1111 aimed at devleping my self-learning skills.
+The motivation for this project comes from an asisgnment for INFO1111 aimed at developing my self-learning skills.

 My use case for this project: